 - What are the income requirements for eligibility?

-You must be determine low-income using the following:
+Youth must be determine low-income using at least one of the following:

 - Supplemental Nutrition Assistance Program (SNAP)